This chapter explains the Notch Layer in detail. The introductory chapter gives an overview on all Pandoras Box devices

 As an alternative workflow to add Notch Layers, you could also right-click a Site and choose Add Device > Notch Layer > loaded Notch block > custom Notch layer.
-This is shown in the following image.
+This is shown in below image.
 In this case however, the media parameter is not assigned automatically with the Notch content as in the first workflow.
 This means that you need to assign the Notch content from the Project tab to this layer manually.

 The Notch Layer is rendered in the same rendering order as other layers.
 In the Device Tree, you can drag devices further down if they should overlay other layers (see "Site, Layer and Parameter Structure").
 For more information about the rendering passes, see the chapter "Video Processing Pipeline".

 To change the rendering resolution for a Notch block, select it in the Project tab and change the "Maximum Texture Width and Height" in the Inspector.
 This resolution applies to all included Notch Layers.
 If there is the need to render separate layers or the entire block in two different resolution settings for example, add the block again to the Project tab and change the resolution for it.

 Select the new Notch Layer and open the Device Control tab look at its parameters.